Doctors' secret for how to die right

 “Just don’t tube me,” he clarified.‘No way are they doing that to me'

 It can be tough work getting a bit of time on a local physician’s schedule if you’re a regular patient, and that goes double if you’re a journalist hoping for an on-the-record interview about death.

 Canceled meetings, postponed conversations, ignored emails—maybe doctors just don’t want to talk about this subject?
 Or maybe they really are monumentally busy.
-In one case, a local physician suggested SN&R meet for a chat in the lobby of the Future Nissan of Roseville in the Auto Mall while his car was being worked on.
+In one case, a physician suggested we meet for a chat in the lobby of the Future Nissan of Roseville in the Auto Mall while his car was being worked on.